Recently, with the emergence of gyms like ChocoZap that are easy to visit, many people have started running to lose weight and stay healthy.

 Compression that relieves foot fatigue

 Next is the compression.
-Honestly, this is an area where people either love it or hate it, but functionally, I think it's better to have some compression.
+Honestly, this is an area where people either love it or hate it, but as a function of running socks, I think it's better to have some compression .

 Compression tightens blood vessels and improves blood flow .
-This has the benefit of reducing fatigue and swelling , but if the compression becomes too tight or is worn for a long time, the pain and tightness can become uncomfortable.
+This has the benefit of reducing fatigue and swelling, but if the compression becomes too tight or is worn for a long time, the pain and tightness can become uncomfortable.
+(This shouldn't be a problem if you're running a full marathon.)

-Therefore, if you don't like compression socks to begin with or plan to wear them all day, choose running socks that don't provide compression.
+Therefore, if you don't like compression socks or plan to wear them all day, we recommend choosing running socks with less compression.

 Arch support function that affects the future shape of your feet